 Food intake was lower in the HF-Akk group which would partly account for the normalization of weight.
 I say partly only because food consumption was still slightly higher than for the control group.
 Nevertheless, a reduction in appetite occurred, which is always of importance when trying to control weight.
 This reduction in eating behavior no doubt had something to do with the following:

 This illustrates serum lipopolysaccharide (LPS) concentrations.
-As we all know, LPSs are derived from gram-negative bacteria.
 The high-fat mice had the highest levels, but once supplemented with A. muciniphila, levels approached those seen in the control group.

 As I’ve said before, stress and the cortisol secretion that results from this, including cortisol secretion due to metabolic endotoxemia, will tend to increase appetite while decreasing metabolic rate.
 Decrease endotoxemia and both appetite and metabolism tends to normalize.